Philippines delivers air aid to areas cut off since earthquake - ExBulletin

 The state disaster agency said the quake destroyed nearly 1,600 homes and about 100 pieces of infrastructure, noting that more than 1,000 aftershocks with a magnitude of 1.5-5.4 have been recorded so far.

 “Our problem is that we haven’t received any help yet.
-We need food, milk, water and medicine,” Jamalia Dimapao, a resident of the town of Bangweed in Abra, told DZMM radio.
+We need food, milk, water and medicine,” Ms. Jamalia Dimapao, who resides in the town of Bangweed in Abra, told DZMM radio.

-Dimapao said families, including children, were sheltering under torn tarpaulins, exposing them to rain.

 In the town of Lagangilang, also in Abra, residents requested temporary shelter and food.